 I was honoured to be invited to join the board as a Director, not only as it recognises my own successes and achievements within the St Albans business community, but also gives me an opportunity to share my knowledge, experience and skills with the board and chamber members.

 The Directors and I come from a very diverse range of industries, which is representative of the local business community and I am very excited at the direction and strategy the board have for growth and development.

 I have been active within the chamber for many years.
 Since the infancy of my company, I have utilised the Chamber of commerce and its services.
 I know that as a young entrepreneur, the events, networking, mentoring and indeed, relationships that can be formed by Chamber of Commerce membership – is essential and cannot be under estimated.

-KG Electrical has grown to be one of the premium Electrical contracting firms in the area, the role of the chamber has changed for us, but we have continued to benefit from their support, via sponsorship’s, events, training and more.
+KG Electrical has grown to be the go-to premium electrician in St Albans, the role of the chamber has changed for us, but we have continued to benefit from their support, via sponsorship’s, events, training and more.

 As a Director, I work together with the board, the members and outside agencies to ensure that the growth and development continues.
 We have been forced to take a break from face to face meetings and events, but I am encouraged and delighted to see the amount of virtual engagement and support that we as a team have delivered through the unexpected challenge business is currently in.
 This will continue alongside our more traditional face to face activities in the future.

 One of our key priorities for the progression and development of the chamber is to actively engage with, support and further the businesses of young entrepreneurs.
 We have noticed an increase in memberships from start-up businesses and other young entrepreneurs; with the changes which are ahead due to the current environment, we envisage more start-ups, trade and technological businesses will need guidance, opportunities and mentoring the chamber are able to offer.